 The dream would be, of course, to attend a concert in the famous Great Hall.
-(That’s still on our wish list.)
+We were able to experience that on our last visit to Hamburg.
 Coveted concerts are usually sold out within minutes, so it’s not that easy.
-We have tried, but no luck thus far.

 The cheaper alternative is to visit the viewing platform, which is located 37 meters high between the brick base and the glass structure – this viewing platform is called Plaza.
-If you go to the Elbphilharmonie visitor centre, you can receive a ticket for the same day free of charge.
+If you go to the Elbphilharmonie visitor centre, you can receive a ticket for the same day free of charge (if there are still enough tickets for that day).
 If you want to buy your ticket online in advance, it costs an extra 2 Euros.

 Information about the visit to the Elbphilharmonie